 Current high school students who would like to get a jump on their post-secondary education and start earning college credits can choose from multiple programs at the College.
 With the average student debt around $30,000, RACC has solutions for students to manage their college debt, save time, and better prepare for the expectations of college-level course work.

-RACC has four great programs for high school students: Dual Enrollment, Early Admissions, SOAR and the Technical Academy.
+RACC has five great programs for high school students: Dual Enrollment, Early Admissions, SOAR, Technical Academy, and the Teacher Academy.
 Each of these programs vary in their requirements, location and programs of study.

 Dual Enrollment and Early Admissions both lead to a college grade on a college transcript and help students fulfill their high school graduation requirements.
 Dual Enrollment students pay tuition costs, while Early Admissions students pay tuition and fees.
 Early Admission courses include RACC's online and campus-based courses.
 Dual Enrollment and Early Admissions allow students to earn college credit while still in high school, though there are distinct differences between the two programs.